 Could it be ovarian cancer?

 One reason why ovarian cancer is so difficult to detect in its early stages is that many women mistakenly believe that the changes they are experiencing are related to weight gain, the natural aging process or a health issue that is much less serious than cancer, such as gastrointestinal distress or a urinary tract infection.
 More often than not, one of those reasons is to blame; however, it is important to be sure—and not to wait to find out.
-Bottom line: If any of the above-listed symptoms is new for you, you should consult with a physician right away.
+Bottom line: If any of the above-listed symptoms is new for you, you should consult with a gynecologic oncologist right away.

 If you would like to discuss your ovarian cancer symptoms with an oncologist in the gynecological clinic at Moffitt Cancer Center, you can request an appointment by calling 1-888-663-3488 or completing our new patient registration form online.